IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 39 years old, from Pangboche, 2 kids

 Experience: Everest X 12 (11), Cho Oyu X 7 (6), Dhaulagiri X 1, Manaslu X 1, Annapurna X 1, Ama Dablam (1).
-Attended the Khumbu Climbing School (including first aid training) as well as a week-long medical course in Khunde.
+Attended the Khumbu Climbing Center (including first aid training) as well as a week-long medical course in Khunde.

 Pasang Rinji Sherpa